 Calling all newbie crocheters!
 The Crochet Afghan Quilt – Three Part Series will turn your pile of yarn balls into a brand new beautiful blanket!
 Featuring both photo and video tutorials, this series will give you everything you need to accomplish your very first crochet project!
-Purchase the ad-free full pattern in printer ready format here for $3.50.
+Purchase the ad-free full pattern in printer ready format here.

 Hello and welcome back to the blog!
 I hope you are having a great day so far!
 Today, we are going to be talking all about corner-to-corner crochet!
 The blanket featured in today’s photos is comprised of multiple small corner-to-corner crochet squares joined together to make one squishy blanket.

 There’s a lot to love about the corner-to-corner crochet technique but what I love most is that it looks complicated when in actuality its really quite easy once you get the hang of it!
 I have broken the pattern into a three part series in order to take a deeper dive into how to complete each step.
 If you are a new crocheter, or maybe haven’t even tackled your first project yet, I invite you to participate in this series!
 I also invite seasoned crocheters to join in too! 😉

 Today I am sharing part one of a three part series that will be released weekly over the next couple Tuesdays.
 We will be learning how to make my latest design, the Crochet Afghan Quilt!
 Each part of the series will be picking up where the previous week left off.

 Below is an outline of the Crochet Afghan Quilt Series and what you can expect to see covered each week.

 Today’s post is all about the Corner-to Corner (C2C) technique, and how to make a square!
 If you’re new to the world of C2C, the technique can be a bit intimidating at first.
 This is why I have provided both a video tutorial and a photo tutorial guide to help get you started.
 The tutorial will cover: